ejpatton4/ST558-Project1/README.md

     ## 3 Abra                0.9             19.5
     ## 4 Beedrill            1               29.5

+## Dex Example

 Here we test the `dex` function.
 We are using regions with dex ids 1 through 5, and only returning results on our same four Pokemon from the previous two examples.
-Any `N/A` means that the Pokemon is not in that Pokedex.
+Any `NA` means that the Pokemon is not in that Pokedex.

 ``` r